Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 A gene can be defined as the functional unit of inheritance.

-The structural gene in a transcription unit could be said as monocistronic (mostly in eukaryotes) or polycistronic (mostly in bacteria or prokaryotes).
+The structural gene in a transcription unit could be said as monocistronic (mostly in eukaryotic cells) or polycistronic (mostly in bacteria or prokaryotes).

 The coding sequences or expressed sequences are defined as exons.
 Exons appear in mature or processed RNA.
 The exons are interrupted by introns.

-Transcription in prokaryotes occur in the following steps:
+Transcription in prokaryotes occurs in the following steps:

-RNA polymerase binds to promoter and initiates transcription (initiation).
+RNA polymerase binds to the promoter and initiates transcription (initiation).

 It also facilitates the opening of the helix and continues elongation.

-Once the polymerase reaches the terminator region, the nascent RNA falls off, so also the RNA polymerase.
+Once the polymerase reaches the terminator region, the nascent RNA falls off, and so does the RNA polymerase.
 This results in the termination of transcription.

 RNA polymerase is only capable of catalyzing the process of elongation.

-In notes for class 12 Biology chapter 6, it is mentioned that since, the mRNA does not require any processing to become active and also since transcription and translation take place in the same compartment, many times the translation can begin much before the mRNA is fully transcribed.
+Since the mRNA does not require any processing to become active and also since transcription and translation take place in the same compartment, often the translation can begin much before the mRNA is fully transcribed.
 As a result, transcription and translation can be coupled in bacteria.

 (i) The split gene arrangements represent an ancient feature of the genome.